Testing: Longitudinal Chromatic Aberration and focus shift

 Following are all the details and comparisons with the Sigma 14-24mm f2.8 DG DN Art and Sony FE 12-24mm f2.8 GM soon.
 So be prepared for a great amount of eye-watering details, or fast-forward to the performance at long distances.

 At 12mm the Sony f4.0 G show its best performance at f5.6 with the FF-corner already softening at f8.0 and even more so at f11.
 Seems like diffraction is more acute with the light coming in at an extreme angle.
 But the Sony f2.8 GM is a bit sharper even at f4.0 than the Sony f4.0 G at f5.6.

 Performance at 14mm:

 At 14mm, f4.0 the Sigma DN is sharper than the Sony FE 12-24mm f4.0 G across the sensor with the difference at the APS-C-corner the most obvious.
+And the Sony f2.8 GM is even sharper than the Sigma DN.
 Stopping the Sony f4.0 G down beyond f5.6 again softens the FF-corner visibly.

 Performance at 17mm:

 While the center of the Sony f4.0 G and the Sigma DN look very close the Sigma DN produces the sharper images further off-center.
+And the Sony f2.8 GM again is a bit sharper than the Sigma DN across the sensor.
 17mm also seems to be the focal length where the diffraction penalty in the FF-corner from stopping down beyond f5.6 returns to “normal”.

 Performance at 20mm: